phoddie/node-red-mcu/readme.md

 ### Nodes
 Possible future work on built-in nodes:

 - **Common nodes**.
-The Complete nodes appears to require Node-RED runtime behaviors beyond what this exploration now implements.
+The Complete node appears to require Node-RED runtime behaviors beyond what this exploration now implements.
 It should be implemented sooner to ensure that the object design can support all the fundamental behaviors required.
 - **Function nodes**.
 The Switch, Delay, Trigger, and Filter nodes appear to be essential.
 For the most part they should be straightforward to implement, though some of the behaviors are non-trivial.
 Exec and Template may not make sense.
 - **Network nodes**.
 The HTTP, WebSocket, TCP, and UDP nodes should be possible to implement using ECMA-419 in the same way MQTT has been implemented.
 - **Sequence nodes**.
 The Split, Join, Sort, and Batch nodes should be possible to support.
 Like the Function nodes, some are quite sophisticated.